 - Users are presented with their respective virtual desktops or apps.
 For example, users in CompanyA will be presented with virtual desktops or apps in Workspace A, host pool 1 or 2.

 - FSLogix user profiles are created in Azure Files shares on the corresponding storage accounts.

-- Group Policy Objects (GPO) synced from on-premises are applied to users and WVD session hosts.
+- Group Policy Objects (GPO) synced from on-premises are applied to users and AVD session hosts.

 Keep in mind the following considerations while designing your workload based on this architecture.